kowainik/hit-on/README.md

 hit commit "Implement my feature"
 ```

-With `hit` you don't need to keep in mind the current issue number.
-However, if you want to refresh the context about the issue, use `hit current` command.
+Note that you don't need to keep in mind the current issue number.
+However, if you want to refresh the context about the issue, use the `hit current` command.

 ### hit push